PranayVasoya/GUI-JAVA/README.md

 ## Contributions:
 Contributions are highly encouraged!
 Feel free to contribute bug fixes, enhancements, or new features by submitting pull requests.
 Please adhere to the project's coding standards and guidelines.

-## License:
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact Information:
-For any inquiries or support, please reach out to [email@example.com](mailto:email@example.com).

-## Acknowledgments:
-Special thanks to [mention contributors or resources] for their valuable contributions and insights during the development of this project.